 Every year, I try to exercise more, but I’ve tried the whole running thing and it’s just not for me.
 I figured once I moved down the street from the beach that maybe I’d like it more if I got to enjoy the gorgeous views whilst running, but it turns out I still hate it.
 Shucks.
 So this year, and especially since I now own a surfboard I bought off of Craigslist, my resolution is to get better at an actual skill in the water.

 Eventually, one of my boyfriend and I’s goals is to own our own sailboat.
 This, of course, requires knowing how to sail a boat, which I currently know nothing about besides the words port and starboard.
 And while the only American Sailing Association-approved sailing courses in Hawaii are located on Oahu, I’d still like to find an alternative on Maui that will at least teach me some basics and get me out on the water.
 Plus, how fun would it be to learn how to sail between the Hawaiian islands?

 - See a Humpback Whale

-Whether it’s from the shore, a boat, a kayak, a stand up paddle board, or helicopter, I don’t care… I want to see a dang whale.
-Maui is officially in whale season until Spring, so I have some time to make this happen, since wishing super hard while watching the sunset from the beach hasn’t really worked out for me so far.
+Whether it’s from the shore, a boat, a kayak, a stand-up paddleboard, or a helicopter, I don’t care… I want to see a dang whale.
+Maui is officially in whale season until Spring, so I have some time to make this happen since wishing super hard while watching the sunset from the beach hasn’t really worked out for me so far.

 - Eat (and enjoy) Something Containing Spam